1 skier dead following avalanche in Gaspésie provincial park: SQ

 One person is dead after an avalanche in Gaspésie provincial park on the Gaspé peninsula in Quebec on Wednesday.

-Sûreté du Québec (SQ) police say the avalanche happened at 11:20 a.m. in the remote area of Mines Madeleine in the Chic-Choc Mountains, an area reserved for expert alpine skiers.
+Sûreté du Québec (SQ) police say the avalanche happened at 11:20 a.m. in the remote area of Mines Madeleine in the Chic-Choc Mountains, a zone reserved for expert alpine skiers.

 One of the two victims who was swept away reportedly suffered minor injuries.

-The SQ said rescue crews reached the victims by snowmobile and transported both victims to the closest hospital in Saint-Anne-de-Monts, where one of them died.
+The SQ said rescue crews reached the victims by snowmobile and transported both victims to the closest hospital in Saint-Anne-des-Monts, where one of them died.

 Nepton said she could not confirm where the four people were from nor the age of the victims, but confirmed that the one who died was a man.